A Reconfiguration and Commentary on Revelation 1-3

 Chapter 2 1b These are the words of him who holds the seven stars in his right hand and walks among the seven golden lampstands.

-The angel who brings this revelation, representing Christ, holds the stars in his hand to indicate that Christ controls the guardian angels of the churches and walks among the lampstands to indicate that Christ is closely involved in the global church (Rev. 1:12,13,20).
+The angel who brings this revelation, representing Christ, holds the stars in his right hand (the hand that wields power) to indicate that Christ controls the guardian angels of the churches and walks among the lampstands to indicate that Christ is closely involved in the global church (see Rev. 1:12,13,20).

 Chapter 2 7a Whoever has ears, let them hear what the Spirit says to the churches.